Skip to content

 • Physical laptop faults: look for a shop or technician that handles screens, hinges, batteries and charging ports.

-• Slow or infected PCs: remote support may help, but repeated crashes can need workshop diagnosis.
+• Slow or infected PCs: remote support can help, but repeated crashes can need workshop diagnosis.

 • Drive failure: stop using the device and ask about data recovery before anyone reinstalls Windows.

-• Home or office setup issues: mobile or on-site support is often better than a workshop.
+• Home or office setup issues: mobile or on-site support is commonly better than a workshop.

 Compare service mode before rating alone